 As you encourage your loved one to pursue freedom from addiction, we recommend that you keep the following points in mind.

 - Addiction recovery is not one-size-fits-all.
 It may look different from one person to the next.
 It is important to be open-minded about the recovery process, and to encourage your loved one to be like

 - The duration of inpatient and outpatient treatments can vary, just depending on the nature and severity of the addiction, among other factors.
-Above It All’s addiction recovery specialists will recommend a reasonable course of treatment.
+Above It All’s partner facility addiction recovery specialists will recommend a reasonable course of treatment.

 - Recovery does not happen overnight.
 It takes time, and patience is key.
 Do not become daunted if you do not see visible results in your loved one overnight.
 Stay optimistic and encouraging.

 - Ultimately, recovery takes a lifetime.
 It is something that requires commitment and ongoing support.
 Your loved one will be fighting new battles every day, and it is critical that you be there to provide compassion at every step of the way.

 - Your loved one is really the only one who can make the choice for recovery.
 You cannot make that call on your own.
 Your job is to offer support and to lend a hand whenever and however you can.